 Boeing 737 MAX not expected to fly before October, FAA preparing directive

 An official briefed on the matter told Reuters that the FAA is unlikely to unground the 737 MAX before sometime in October.
-Boeing Co did not immediately comment but has said previously it expects to resume deliveries before Sept.
-30 following regulatory approval.
+Boeing Co has said it expects to resume deliveries before Sep 30 following regulatory approval.

+Boeing spokesman Gordon Johndroe said the schedule for the jet's return to service will be determined by regulators.

+"Boeing is working closely with the FAA and other international regulators to meet their expectations as we work to safely return the 737 MAX to service," Johndroe said.

-The crisis has cost Boeing more than US$18 billion, slashed production and hobbled its supply chain, with criminal and congressional investigations still ongoing.
+The crisis over the grounding of the once top-selling 737 MAX has cost the US planemaker more than US$18 billion, slashed production and hobbled its supply chain, with criminal and congressional investigations still ongoing.

 The FAA said the public will have 45 days to comment on "proposed design changes and crew procedures to mitigate the safety issues identified during the investigations that followed the Lion Air and Ethiopian Airlines accidents."
 The FAA noted there are still some key steps before the plane can resume commercial service.